HORTA (mining)

-The term is a backronym for the Horta from Star Trek, a new species introduced in the Original Series episode "The Devil in the Dark."
+The term is a backronym for the Horta, an alien species seen in the Star Trek episode "The Devil in the Dark"; the aliens were excellent miners.
 As Inco uses the term, HORTA stands for Honeywell Ore Retrieval and Tunneling Aid.

-A mining vehicle "with a HORTA mounted, can survey much faster and more accurately than manual surveys.
+A mining vehicle, "with a HORTA mounted, can survey much faster and more accurately than manual surveys.
 It takes the truck 120 minutes to survey a 1.6-km-long drift, recording 1,500 points every 60 cm.
 This compares with a manual survey of the same distance that takes 180 hours, and records only five points every 6 m.
 Added benefits from such a detailed survey would be to allow engineers to design more effective ventilation systems, or to regularly check ground stability."

 HORTA units may be fitted onto all mobile underground equipment, including drills, so their position may be determined with acceptable engineering accuracy.